Skip to content

 starting syslog-ng

-Search on Splunk for successful installation of SC4S:
+Search on Splunk for successful installation of SC4S.
+Make sure to select “All time.”

 index=* sourcetype=sc4s:events "starting up"